nativi-sh/nativishBlog/README.md

 Then can add the following tag to markdown file
 {{< figure src="Embarazado.jpeg" width="300" alt="embarrassed" caption="embarrassed" >}}
+Use class="border" to add a border if needed

 More documentation here: https://gohugo.io/content-management/shortcodes/#figure